cgytrus/RandomPatches/README.md

 A collection of small tweaks and patches designed primarily for my own use or experimental things that are not stable or polished enough to become separate mods yet.

-Beware that anything here may change or get removed at any time and some things might be unstable or outright broken or disabled.
+Beware that anything here may change or get removed at any time and some things might be disabled or unstable or outright broken.
 You're welcome to report bugs, but I cannot guarantee they will be fixed.

+This mod will (probably) never reach v1.x.x.
+If you install this, please check the changelog every update to see what was added, removed, changed or moved to separate mods.

 Everything is tweaked to myself by default so make sure to check the settings!